hmslima/sambahsacompletegrammar/sambahsa-en.md

 **Id wogh est veut –** the car is old

-Like in english, the adjectives don't receive the -s termination when in the plural.
+Like in English, the adjectives don't receive the -s termination when in the plural.

 **Veut woghs –** old cars